Skip to content

 Sunshine Meadows

 We had planned to spend the afternoon at Sunshine Meadows, a ski resort famous in the warm months for world-class, family friendly alpine hiking.
 We did not reserve the gondola though, so that we could watch the weather.
-If the weather is not good, as was the case the day we visited, you cannot see anything in a high altitude area like Sunshine Meadows.
-To visit would waste your time and money.
+If the weather is not good, as was the case the day we visited, you can’t see anything in a high altitude area like Sunshine Meadows.
+Visiting would waste your time and money.
 It was hard to make this decision since hiking at Sunshine Meadows was one of the top things in our trip itinerary.
 To purchase Gondola tickets and for hiker information, click here.

-Johnston Canyon, Banff National Park
+Sights in Banff National Park

 Drive 32 km northwest from Banff Town to Johnston Canyon via the Bow Valley Parkway (Hwy 1A).
 Johnston Canyon is a deep and mind-blowingly beautiful canyon formed by Johnston Creek.
 The trail through the canyon is on elevated catwalks, providing amazing views down into the canyon and its many waterfalls.
-This is a family-friendly hike, with a relatively easy and short .7 mile (1.2 km) walk to the Lower Falls.
-Hike an additional .8 miles (1.3 km) to the Upper Falls if you wish.
-The roundtrip hike to the Upper Falls and back is 3 miles (5 km).

 Beautiful waterfall Johnston Canyon Banff National Park Alberta Canada

-Beautiful waterfalls at Johnston Canyon
+Beautiful Waterfalls at Johnston Canyon

-Johnston Canyon Campground
+Camping at Johnston Canyon

 Bow Valley Parkway